 Fine Arts Classes

-Attendance of students in the Mesa Public School District is by the school attendance area.
+Attendance of students in Mesa Public Schools is by the school attendance area.
 Parents wishing to have their children attend another school should refer to the district’s open enrollment policy.
 Visit any school office regarding the open enrollment form.

 Child Care Program Top

-Child care program includes an after school program, 2:15-6:00 p.m.
+Child care program includes Xplore, an after-school program, 2:00-6:00 p.m.
 The program is in operation on school days only and provided through the district’s Community Education Department, 480-472-7250.
 Information can be found at www.mpsaz.org/xplore.

 Crosswalk Safety Top

 Walkers and students who ride bikes to school are required to use crosswalks to safely enter and leave campus.
-Bicycle riders are encouraged to wear helments.
+Bicycle riders are encouraged to wear helmets.

 Early Release Top

-Extra curricular activities include, but are not limited to: Battle of the Books; Chorus; Math Team; Media Squad; Student Council.
+Extracurricular activities include, but are not limited to: Battle of the Books; Chorus; Math Team; Student Council; STEAM Club.

 After school enrichment classes are offered through our school district's community education department.
 Class information is available in our school office or visit https://www.mpsaz.org/commed/programs.